 Today’s faculty highlight is Dr. Dwight J. Friesen, Associate Professor of Practical Theology.
 Dr. Friesen brings many years of contextual pastoral experience to The Seattle School.
 Currently he is serving as the part-time Pastor of Bellevue’s St Luke’s Lutheran Church.
 He was the community-curate of an Eastside emerging simple church for more than 11 years; he was ordained by the Christian & Missionary Alliance until surrendering those credentials in solidarity with women seeking ordination.
 He is a liturgical Anabaptist with progressive and emergent sensibilities, actively seeking to root his faith practice within place while linking globally with others who are seeking to live into their contexts.

 Dr. Friesen earned his Doctor of Ministry degree at George Fox University, where his dissertation research focused on the development of a relational hermeneutic toward connective church leadership and ecclesial structure.
 He earned his master’s degree from Trinity International University in Deerfield, Illinois and his undergraduate degree from Ambrose University College in Calgary, Alberta.

-Dwight, his partner Lynette, their son Pascal, and their one-eyed dog Jack live in the Lake Hills neighborhood of Bellevue, Washington where they are adjusting to life as empty nesters.
+Dwight and his partner Lynette live in the Lake Hills neighborhood of Bellevue, Washington where they are adjusting to life as empty nesters.
 His personal blog is: www.dwightfriesen.com.

 What are you currently reading?

 The Rhythm of Being: The Unbroken Trinity, by Raimon Panikkar

 Spiritual Care in an Age of #BlackLivesMatter: Examining the Spiritual and Prophetic Needs of African Americans in a Violent America, edited by Danielle J. Buhuro